10 Best Winter Hikes Near Vancouver, British Columbia

 Elevation Gain: 110 m

 This is a moderate winter hiking trail with a steep climb that offers the lure of scenic views across Howe Sound to Bowen Island.
 The relatively short Lookout Trail is popular with families.
-Be sure to pack a headlamp for the return journey, should you wish to catch the stunning winter sunset.
+Be sure to pack a headlamp for the return journey, should you wish to catch a stunning winter sunset.

 Where can I find this trail?
 Park in Cypress Mountain parking lot and look for the Howe Sound Crest Trail sign.